What Is Open Source Software (OSS)?

 The first assumed reason for the popularity is that you don’t have to pay for the software, meaning you’re saving money.
 In reality, open source is as free as being gifted a puppy.
 The puppy is free, but you have to take care of it, feed it, and take it to the vet.
 There is a cost there.

-The real draw of open source software is the idea of freedomand saving time.
-Open source enables users to avoid the limitations and control of commercial software.
+The real draw of OSS is the idea of freedomand saving time.
+It enables users to avoid the limitations and control of commercial software.
 This freedom is meant to inspire users to innovate with ease and accomplish more in shorter timespans for their software development.
 It also empowers companies to avoid the lock-in of commercial licensing and terms.

-Whether they know it or not, just about everyone uses open source software.
+Whether they know it or not, just about everyone uses OSS.
 According to Gartner, over 95% of the IT organizations use some form of open source software within their firm.
 Even White House staff use it — according to established policies.

 Is Open Source Software Secure?